 How to Enable or Disable Windows 10 Transparency Effects

-With the addition of the Action Center in Windows 10, however, the transparency option has been extended from the taskbar to both the Start Menu and Action Center, and offers a much more visually striking (if you prefer the transparency option), or distracting (if you dislike the transparency option) result.
-Here’s how to disable or enable taskbar, Start Menu, and Action Center transparency in Windows 10.
+With the addition of the Action Center in Windows 10, however, the transparency option has been extended from the taskbar to both the Start Menu and Action Center and offers a much more visually striking (if you prefer the transparency option), or distracting (if you dislike the transparency option) result.

 Note: Like its competitor Apple, Microsoft uses the word “transparency” to describe the visual effect discussed in this article.
 However, the more accurate term is “translucency,” as the desktop wallpaper, while visible, is clearly obfuscated by the foreground elements of the taskbar, Start Menu, and Action Center.
 Despite this difference, we will stick with the word “transparency” in this article to maintain consistency with Microsoft’s naming conventions.